Programming-Hero-Web-Course3/healthcare-related-website-Nazmulhudashawon/README.md

 ## Project Name

-<h3 align="center">Cure Health website
+<h3 >Cure Health website
 </h3>
 ## Project Description
-<p align="center" > its about a health care website. </p>
+<p> its about a health care site. </p>
-### `what functionality it has`
-it has lots of functionality
-1.appoint doctor
-2.emagency service
-3.health checkup
-4.ambulance services

 ## Built With
+-Javascript
 - React
+- css3
 - Bootstap
-- plain css
-- HTML
+- HTML5
+## Features
+-User can login via Google and aslo can create account.
+-user can appoint with doctor via site.
+-user also get emergency services.
+-user can share their disease and get advice from doctor
+- user can get any type of health news tips from the site.